IV:07:13 Classification-Compensation Plan and Pay Administration for Basic Occupations (Clerical and Supporting Types)

 “Reclassification” occurs when the duties and responsibilities of the position increase to the extent that another classification title is more appropriate.

 VI.
 ADMINISTRATION OF THE COMPENSATION PLAN

-A. Upon initial employment at the University, the rate of pay shall be determined by Human Resource Services based on the incumbent's years of relevant work experience that qualifies the candidate for the position and the assigned skill level of the position up to 90% of the midpoint.
+A. Upon initial employment at the University, the rate of pay shall be determined by the Office of Human Resource Services based on the incumbent’s years of relevant work experience that qualifies the candidate for the position and the assigned skill level of the position up to 90% of the midpoint.
 Exceptions can be approved by the Division Vice President up to the midpoint of the salary range.
 Exceptions over the midpoint of the salary range will require the approval of the President.

 B. A salary adjustment can occur as a result of several possible actions, such as promotion, reorganization, demotion, or salary increases resulting from legislative/administrative actions.